zamanianlab/zamanianlab.github.io/_pages/contact.md

 #### Positions

-We are interested in recruiting students, and postdocs who share our scientific curiosity and interests.
+We are interested in recruiting students and postdocs who share our scientific curiosity and interests.

 `Undergraduates`: please e-mail the PI with your resume and a paragraph describing your academic trajectory and your specific interest in our lab.
 Hourly, research credit, and other arrangements will be considered.
 Undergraduates should be willing to devote a minimum of 10 hours a week during the semester and will be encouraged to apply for summer research scholarships.